george-gca/george-gca.github.io/README.md

 ### Multi Language Support

+In a previous version this was achieved using the [jekyll-multiple-languages-plugin](https://github.com/kurtsson/jekyll-multiple-languages-plugin), but since the plugin repository has been archived it was replaced by the [polyglot](https://github.com/untra/polyglot) plugin.
+This plugin was created based on the functionalities of the [jekyll-multiple-languages-plugin](https://github.com/kurtsson/jekyll-multiple-languages-plugin) and it is actively maintained.
+For more information about this change, see [UPGRADING.md](UPGRADING.md).

-The default language will be the first in the list of languages in the [\_config.yml](_config.yml) file.
+The default language (and used as a fallback language when a link for a different language is not found) will be the language defined as `default_lang` in the [\_config.yml](_config.yml) file.
 When using two languages, the theme will show a button in the header that switches to the other language directly.

 ![Switch language](assets/img/readme_preview/multi-language-diff-1.png)
 ![Switch back language](assets/img/readme_preview/multi-language-diff-2.png)